 Rolex Datejust 41 Ref.
 126334

-A 41 mm case gives this reference a larger and more modern presence on the wrist.
-Inside, the Caliber 3235 movement provides a 70-hour power reserve and an updated mechanical design.
-Rolex kept the white gold fluted bezel and the Cyclops date windows, so the watch still looks like a Datejust.
+A 41 mm case gives this reference a larger, more modern presence on the wrist.
+Inside, the Caliber 3235 movement provides a 70-hour power reserve and an updated design.
+Rolex kept the white gold fluted bezel and the Cyclops date window, so it still reads as a Datejust at a glance.

 - Case Size: 41 mm